marwahaha/datamap/courses/computer-science-(compsci)-9c-c-for-programmers.md

 ---
 layout: course
-course-type: Method
 department: Computer Science (COMPSCI)
 course: 9C
+course-name: C for Programmers
 title: Computer Science (COMPSCI) 9C C for Programmers
-course-name: C for Programmers
 units: 2
-prerequisites: Programming experience with pointers (or addresses in assembly language) and linked data structures equivalent to that gained in Computer Science 9B or 61A, or Engineering 7
-tools: Scheme, SQL, Python
+tools: nan
-description: Introduction to programming and computer science.
-This course exposes students to techniques of abstraction at several levels - (a) within a programming language, using higher-order functions, manifest types, data-directed programming, and message-passing; (b) between programming languages, using functional and rule-based languages as examples.
-It also relates these techniques to the practical problems of implementation of languages and algorithms on a von Neumann machine.
-There are several significant programming projects.
+description: Self-paced course in the C programming language for students who already know how to program.
+Computation, input and output, flow of control, functions, arrays, and pointers, linked structures, use of dynamic storage, and implementation of abstract data types.
+cluster: Computer Science
 ---